UnifiedID2/uid2-docs-preview/preview/docs/endpoints/post-identity-map.md

 # POST /identity/map

-Maps multiple email addresses, phone numbers, or their respective hashes to their raw UID2s.
-You can also use this endpoint to check for updates to opt-out information, check when an advertisting ID may be refreshed or view the previous advertising ID for advertising IDs that are less than 90 days old.
+Maps multiple email addresses, phone numbers, or their respective hashes to their raw UID2s and <Link href="../ref-info/glossary-uid#gl-salt-bucket-id">salt bucket IDs</Link>.
+You can also use this endpoint to check for updates to opt-out information.

 Used by: This endpoint is used mainly by advertisers and data providers.
 For details, see [Advertiser/Data Provider Integration Overview](../guides/integration-advertiser-dataprovider-overview.md).

 For details about the UID2 opt-out workflow and how users can opt out, see [User Opt-Out](../getting-started/gs-opt-out.md).

-## Version

-This documentation is for the latest version of this endpoint.
-If you're using an earlier version, we recommend that you upgrade your integration.
-No specific migration steps are needed.

-If needed, documentation is also available for the previous version, v2: see [POST /identity/map (v2)](post-identity-map-v2.md).

 ## Batch Size and Request Parallelization Requirements